MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Introduction

 Growing companies coming off entry-level accounting systems lack fully automated data collection.
 They may have a tethered barcode reader for some inventory and manufacturing transactions, but they could do more if they had the right platform.
-Perhaps the company is looking to move off a legacy ERP system and already has a warehouse management system (WMSor manufacturing execution system (MES) that they love, and they do not want to replace it.
-The great news is that it may already integrate with MYOB Advanced.
+Perhaps the company is looking to move off a legacy ERP system and already has a warehouse management system (WMS) or manufacturing execution system (MES) that they love, and they do not want to replace it.
+The great news is that it may already integrate with MYOB Acumatica.

-MYOB Advanced provides embedded barcoding and mobile capabilities to streamline data capture from a wide variety of devices.
+MYOB Acumatica provides embedded barcoding and mobile capabilities to streamline data capture from a wide variety of devices.
 Automate pick, pack, and ship transactions; use data capture for receiving and put-away; move inventory throughout your warehouse or manufacturing shop floor; and use automated technologies for labor entry and material issues to production orders.

-With MYOB Advanced, you have an adaptable and modular cloud ERP system ready for Industry 4.0 technologies such as artificial intelligence and machine learning.
-MYOB Advanced easily connects to external systems making it a breeze to automate your business with plenty of choices in technology partners.
-You can start slow with barcoding, utilise the built-in mobile capabilities for clock-in and clock-out of production jobs, and leverage built-in automation features for backflushing and phantom bills of material and then move into more advanced technologies such as RFID, voice-directed warehousing, machine interfaces, and full WMS or MES features.
+With MYOB Acumatica you have an adaptable and modular cloud ERP system ready for Industry 4.0 technologies such as artificial intelligence and machine learning.
+MYOB Acumatica easily connects to external systems making it a breeze to automate your business with plenty of choices in technology partners.
+You can start slow with barcoding, utilise the built-in mobile capabilities for clock-in and clock-out of production jobs, and leverage built-in automation features for backflushing and phantom bills of material – and then move into more advanced technologies such as RFID, voice-directed warehousing, machine interfaces, and full WMS or MES features.

 “Before our ERP solution, our version of checking inventory was a sales guy running to the warehouse to ask how many units we had… Now we have location- based picking so anyone can bring the product into manufacturing…